mch-fauzy/tic-tac-toe-game/README.md

 This is a basic implementation of the Tic Tac Toe game built with React Vite and Chakra UI.
 The game features a simple interface where two players can take turns to play.
 The game will display the winner or a draw when the game ends.

+You can play the game in [here](https://tic-tac-toe-game-silk-chi.vercel.app/) or deploy it manually below.

 ## Table of Contents

 - [Features](#features)